teknofire/chef-server/dev-docs/FrequentTasks.md

 Opens PRs for updating Ruby gems.
 Blah blah...

 insert something about looking at the title of the pr to get the thing that is updated, then look on the list
-1) if its verify, just make sure it passes, then can merge
+1) if it's listed under verify, just make sure it passes, then can merge
-2) if adhoc, run through adhoc tests, make sure passes verify and adhoc
+2) if it's listed under adhoc, run through adhoc tests, make sure passes verify and adhoc
+3) if anything fails, throw the card back into

 shepharding/guiding/supervising